Image coming soon

 HES AQD4-4C1R2 Four-Channel Quad Processor

-The HES AQD4-4C1R2 is a professional-grade four-channel quad processor designed to consolidate multiple video streams into unified display and recording workflows.
-This signal processing component serves as a critical hub for surveillance installations requiring multi-camera management, supporting both analog and IP-based architectures in demanding security environments.
+The HES AQD4-4C1R2 is a four-channel quad processor designed to consolidate multiple analog and IP-based video streams into unified display and recording workflows.
+This signal processing component serves as a central hub for surveillance installations requiring multi-camera management in hybrid architectures, reducing the need for distributed processing units across large facilities.
+Built for control rooms, retail chains, and campus-wide deployments where stream coordination and centralized monitoring are operational priorities.

 Key Features